 Recommended reading to learn how to define your target audience(s) and segment your lists to get the best email marketing results:

 Email marketing isn’t just about selling.
 Not everyone is ready to buy at the exact moment they receive your email message.
 This is especially true for B2B email marketing.
 Furthermore, the higher the price of your product or service and the longer the buying cycle typically is for your product or service, the less likely someone is to positively react to a sales-oriented email message.

 With that in mind, leads at the top of the funnel need to receive messages that raise brand awareness and recognition while leads in the middle of the funnel need to receive messages that build trust and nurture your brand’s relationship with them.
 Only leads at the bottom of the funnel are likely to respond positively to promotional email messages.

 Therefore, you need to learn how to write email marketing content that intrigues and motivates recipients across the buyer journey.
 This requires a comprehensive strategy and creating calls-to-action (CTAs) that lead to a variety of goals that are appropriate at different stages of the buyer journey, not just sales.

-Recommended reading to learn more about how to write B2B email marketing messages to cannabis license holders:
+Recommended reading to learn more about how to write effective email marketing messages:

 How do people engage with the email messages you send?
 Are they opening your messages and clicking on links inside once or multiple times?
-The more engaged people are with your email messages, the better your results will be (and the higher your domain reputation and deliverability will be).
+The more engaged people are with your email messages, the better your results will be (and the higher your domain reputation and inbox deliverability will be).

-When you track recipients’ behaviors and engagement with your email messages, you can use the data to create “next step” campaigns that lead them through the marketing funnel.
-You can also identify your hottest leads – the ones that are ready for a sales-oriented email campaign or one-to-one outreach from a salesperson on your team.
+When you track recipients’ behaviors and engagement with your email messages, you can use the data to create “next step” campaigns that lead them through the marketing funnel and buyer journey.
+You can also identify your hottest leads – the ones who are ready for a sales-oriented email campaign or one-to-one outreach from a salesperson on your team.